Terms & conditions

 - was developed by you independently of us or any of our Personnel;

 Customer means the individual or legal entities paying the service and lodging the application;

-Customer Request or Application means the application form, request to provide Services, or similar application or request completed or submitted by the Customer to AMICI Tech requesting an Agency Check.
+Customer Request means the request to provide Services submitted by the Customer to AMICI Tech requesting and/or purchasing a Check.

 Damages means all liabilities, losses, damages, costs and expenses (including all legal costs determined on a solicitor and own client basis) whether incurred or awarded against a party, disbursements, costs of investigation, litigation, settlement and judgment, and interest, fines and penalties, regardless of the Claim under which they arise.